nelsonifechukwu/NELSON_IML_WORK/README.md

 ## RNN IMPLEMENTATION
 - This is still a work in progress
 - My current work in on defining the RNN model architecture

+## LSTM IMPLEMENTATION
+- Define the architecture of the LSTM network
+- It's a many to one problem with 10 sequences

 # OUTCOME
 The outcome of this research experience showed that slip detection and slip prediction performed better with CNN than the DNN.